 (D) Print and sign permit.
-New in 2013 permit holders must print permits online through recreation.gov.
+Permit holders must print permits online through recreation.gov.
 You no longer need to pick up your permit at the Ranger Station.
 Permit holders will be able to print their permit online up to 14 days prior to their trip start date.
 The group leader must sign and carry their permit, along with a valid photo identification, for the duration of their trip.
 Permit holders must be prepared to present their permit/ID to a Forest Officer upon request.
 Important: Once you print your permit, you can no longer make any changes to your permit.
 Do not print your permit until you are certain you do not want to add people or days to your permit.
 See Enchantment Permit Area Changes and Cancellations Policy.

 3. Obtain a daily “walk-in” permit during the lottery season.

 Only one permit per zone for the Core Enchantment, Colchuck, Stuart, and Snow lake zones will be issued in the walk up lottery.
 Five Eightmile/Carolines Lakes permits are allocated each day through the walk-up lottery.
 These are available daily (except Sundays) at the Wenatchee River Ranger District Office at 7:45 a.m.
 These permits are limited and demand usually exceeds availability.
 It is not unusual to have 50 people or more present to enter the lottery during the peak season from July - Sept.
 If more people are present than permits available (usually the case), a drawing is held to distribute the permits.
 Because a drawing is held, there is no need to camp out at the front door or arrive ahead of time.
 However, please arrive by 7:30 a.m. as the drawing takes place promptly at 7:45 a.m.
 Late arrivals will NOT be able to participate in the drawing.
 If any of the advance reservation permits have not been sold ahead of time (from recreation.gov) these permits will be given out at this time as well.

 Our office is closed on Sundays.
 No drawing is held for walk-in permits on these days.
 Persons with advance reservations entering on those days should plan to print their permit online.